 Overnight Rum Stars Camp or similar

-After breakfast at camp, drive to the lowest point on earth, 400 metres below sea level, to the Dead Sea, where ever since the days of Herod the Great, people have flocked in search of its curative secrets.
+After breakfast at camp, meet your guide, and your camel, and start your ride towards the red sand dunes through Rum and the Um Ishrin valleys.
+On the way, you will have a stop at Lawrence’s spring, named after T.E.
+Lawrence (Lawrence of Arabia), who fought in the Arab revolt against the Ottoman Empire.
+After marvelling at the Nabatean inscriptions in Anfashiyeh, you will leave your camels and drive four hours to the lowest point on earth, 400 metres below sea level, to the Dead Sea, where ever since the days of Herod the Great, people have flocked in search of its curative secrets.
 The area is characterised by high annual temperatures, low humidity and high atmospheric pressure.
 The air is extremely oxygen rich.
 With the highest content of minerals and salts in the world, the Dead Sea water possesses anti-inflammatory properties, and the dark mud found on its shores has been used for over 2000 years for therapeutic purposes.
 From here, you will transfer to Amman for the night.
 (B)

 Overnight Al Qasr Metropole Hotel or similar